Upwardfi/docs/source/index.html.md

 }
 ``` -->

-# Customer Enrollment API
+# Enrollments

+## Initiate user enrollment
-This API initiates customer enrollment via Upward.By passing basic enrollment information Upward will return an enrollment key unique to the enrollment.
+This API initiates user enrollment via Upward.By passing basic enrollment information Upward will return a key unique to the enrollment.

 ### HTTP Request